-- embodiment instructions for design changes or repairs (usually in the form of a service bulletin, a modification bulletin, repair instructions or engineering order, etc.); - manuals required by DASR 21 or the applicable airworthiness codes and standards (such as the aircraft flight manual (AFM), rotorcraft flight manual, instructions for continued airworthiness (ICAs), etc.); - operation suitability data (OSD) (reserved); - continued-airworthiness instructions (usually in the form of service bulletins) which may be covered by airworthiness directives (ADs); - additional data to be defined by the MDOA holder (e.g. alternative maintenance instructions that are not, per se, ICAs).
+- embodiment instructions for design changes or repairs (usually in the form of a service bulletin, a modification bulletin, repair instructions or engineering order, etc.); - manuals required by DASR 21 or the applicable airworthiness codes and standards (such as the aircraft flight manual (AFM), instructions for continued airworthiness (ICAs), etc.); - (reserved): - continued-airworthiness instructions (usually in the form of service bulletins) which may be covered by airworthiness directives (ADs); - additional data to be defined by the MDOA holder (e.g. alternative maintenance instructions that are not, per se, ICAs).